15 Foods Registered Dietitians Never Eat

 When meats—including beef, pork, fish, and poultry—are cooked at high temperatures and/or exposed to smoke, you get an increase in the formation of carcinogenic chemicals.
 "These chemicals are called heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).
 They have been linked to an increase cancer risk in both animal studies and human epidemiologic studies," explains Blakely.
 When cooking at a higher temperatures, avoid prolonged cooking times (avoid "well-done" meats) and exposure to open flames, and remove charred portions before eating.

-Always choose plain oats.
-For extra flavor, top them with fresh fruit, nuts, seeds, and spices (like cinnamon, nutmeg, ginger, vanilla extract).
+Always start plain oats.
+Then, for extra flavor, top them with fresh fruit, nuts, seeds, and spices (like cinnamon, nutmeg, ginger, or vanilla extract).
 "You can still cook regular oats in the microwave in one to two minutes if needed—and if you really want to stick with the instant oatmeal packs, choose the original unflavored version," she says.

-"I know people love eating a pint of 'ice cream' that only has 280 calories in it, but it's not for me," says Frances Largeman-Roth, RDN and author of Eating in Color.
+"I know people love eating a pint of 'ice cream' that only has 280 calories in it, but it's not for me," says Frances Largeman-Roth, RDN, author of Eating in Color.
 "These diet ice creams do contain some of the ingredients that real ice cream does (milk, cream, and sugar), but then they add a scary amount of calorie-free sweeteners and gums."
 Instead, Largeman-Roth recommends going for real, full-fat ice cream.
-"Yes, I said that.
-Here’s the thing—you do want to stick to the serving size of half a cup, but when it's the real deal, that's super satisfying.
+"Yes, I said it.
+Because here's the thing: You do want to stick to the serving size of half a cup, but when it's the real deal, that's super satisfying.
 I serve mine in a small vintage glass, which looks really full with that half cup serving.
 And I eat it slowly and enjoy every rich spoonful."

 Many people think they're making a healthier choice by eating reduce fat peanut butter, but according to Blakely, the full-fat version is actually healthier.
 "Yes, peanut butter is about 70 percent fat, but it's primarily monounsaturated fat which is heart healthy and you get a good source of fat-soluble vitamin E, an antioxidant important for eye, heart, and immune health," she says.
 Additionally, when manufacturers remove the fat from peanut butter, they usually add more salt and/or sugar to make it taste better.
 These are additions that have no nutritional value.